What to feed a rabbit downloadable sheet

 Bone Fusion

 When they’re born, a rabbit’s tail bones haven’t hardened.
 They’re also born hairless and have less protection around their tail.
-Sometimes, tails can fracture or bones can even become fused together during development.
-This can cause a misshapen tail which can cause discomfort among other issues.
+Sometimes, tails can fracture, or bones can even become fused during development.
+This can cause a misshapen tail which can cause discomfort, among other issues.

-If a rabbit isn’t able to keep themselves clean or if you don’t brush them regularly, they can develop mats (including on and around their tail).
-Mats aren’t just unsightly, they can also pull on your rabbit’s skin and be very uncomfortable for them.
+Mats – If a rabbit isn’t able to keep themselves clean or if you don’t brush them regularly, they can develop mats (including on and around their tail).
+Mats aren’t just unsightly and can pull on your rabbit’s skin and be very uncomfortable.

-Unfortunately, some mothers may over-groom their babies and accidentally chew off their tails.
+Tail Loss – Some mothers may over-groom their babies and accidentally chew off their tails.
 Adult rabbits can sometimes have accidents that mean they lose their tail.
-Some rabbits may bite their own tails off due to health issues, such as trauma, stress, or parasites.
+Some rabbits may bite their tails off due to health issues, such as trauma, stress, or parasites.
 In these cases, the tail can’t grow back.

-In wild rabbits, this is a serious issue and could even be fatal for them if they can’t escape predators.
-For domestic rabbits, this is less of an issue and most can live happy lives without their tail.
+This is a severe issue in wild rabbits and could even be fatal if they can’t escape predators.
+This is less of an issue for domestic rabbits, and most can live happy lives without their tail.

 Regular Tail Care